 Some conservationists believe the best solution is to not plant trees at all, but to just leave nature to do its thing.
 But this requires a long time horizon, does not always result in a rich forest, and is surprisingly expensive due to the requirement for ongoing and effective management of browsing pests such as deer, goats, pigs and possums.

-We believe New Zealand can do much better, by taking a more balanced and pragmatic approach to forestry and land-use, based on the right-tree-right-place principle.
-What do you think?
+taking a more balanced and pragmatic approach to forestry and land-use change, based on the right-tree-right-place principle, and